sdogruyol/awesome-ruby/README.md

   * [enumerize](https://github.com/brainspec/enumerize) - Enumerated attributes with I18n and ActiveRecord/Mongoid support
   * [lol_dba](https://github.com/plentz/lol_dba) - lol_dba is a small package of rake tasks that scan your application models and displays a list of columns that probably should be indexed.
   * [annotate-models](https://github.com/ctran/annotate_models) - Annotate ActiveRecord models
+  * [fast_attributes](https://github.com/applift/fast_attributes) - FastAttributes adds attributes with their types to the class

 ## Editor Plugins